AlessandroSerafini/V_/README.md

-# Getting Started with Create React App
+# Valtech Frontend End code challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+To install depencencies

+### `yarn storybook`

+To start the Storybook component explorer on port 6006 where you can also view the results of the tests and the accessibility check.

+Storybook runs alongside your app in development mode.
+It helps you build UI components isolated from the business logic and context of your app.

 ### `yarn start`